 Each member's account is credited with the elective contributions made by the member and the Company matching and profit-sharing contributions for which that member is eligible.
 Members direct the investment of the contributions credited to their account into one or more of the investment funds which are available to them.
-For those members who do not make investment elections, contributions will default to the appropriate Schwab Managed Retirement Trust Fund based on expected retirement date.
+For those members who do not make investment elections, contributions will default to the appropriate Schwab Managed Retirement Fund based on expected retirement date.
+Members may also individually manage their investments in a self-directed brokerage account.
+The self-directed brokerage account provides full investment discretion to the individual members with no load and no transaction fees.

 The Company matching contributions are initially invested in shares of Company stock; however, members may immediately redirect these contributions once allocated.
 Each member's account will be credited with its share of net investment earnings of the funds in which that account is invested.
 The member individually manages the self-directed brokerage accounts.
 The benefit to which a member is entitled is the amount that can be provided from the member's vested account.
 The Plan also accepts rollover contributions (i.e., amounts which can be rolled over into a tax qualified plan from another employer's qualified plan or an individual retirement account).